Management5Exceptions/ProjectManagement/README.md

 ## Implementation
 To use Appylar Ads in your application, you need to follow these steps.
 Please note that additional implementation steps may be required based on your specific use case:
+ #### Pod Installation
+ Adding Pods to an Xcode project

+ * Open a terminal window, and $ cd into your project directory.
+ * Create a Podfile.
+This can be done by running $ pod init.
+ * Add a CocoaPod by specifying pod '$Appylar' on a single line inside your target block.
+     ```
+     target ‘App Name’ do
+     pod 'Appylar'
+     end
+     ```
+  * Save your Podfile.
+  * Run $ pod install
+  * Open the MyApp.xcworkspace that was created.
+This should be the file you use everyday to create your app.

  #### Add Appylar

  Before proceeding with Appylar Ads integration, ensure that the Pods directory is available in your project.
 Once confirmed, you can import the necessary class into your UIViewController class